LippmannLab/Lippmann-Lab-Onboarding/docs/FAQ.md

 - BME 8901: Computational Genomics (offering variable)

 BME students can take 1 Chemical Engineering Course as as BME Course requirement with no questions asked.
-Additional courses must be cleared by Dr. Reinhart-King.
+Additional courses must be cleared by [Dr. Reinhart-King](mailto:cynthia.reinhart-king@VANDERBILT.EDU).

 ## Core Facilities on Campus

+## Potential Vanderbilt Funding Sources

-## Training Grants
+### Training Grants

+### Graduate Student Concil Travel Grant

+### VICTOR

 ## Common Conferences

+## Career Resources

+## Early Milestones in Each Department
+There's a lot of variability in the department graduation requirements.
+Here's a short summary of some of the milestones that occur up to the qualifying exam and what is required for each milestone for the departments that are commonly represented in the Lippmann Lab.
+Graduate school documents for forming your thesis committee, scheduling your qualifying exam, and preparing your dissertation/defense can be found [here](https://gradschool.vanderbilt.edu/academics/forms_timeline.php).
+Make sure you are aware of your department's specific requirements for each milestone.

+### Chemical and Biomolecular Engineering (CHBE) {#chbe}
+- **Departmental Exam:**

+- **Qualifying Exam:**

+### Biomedical Engineering (BME) {#bme}
+- **Mentoring Committee Meetings:** Prior to forming our thesis committee, BME graduate students are randomly assigned a committee of 3 BME professors (including Ethan) around November of their first year.
+BME students are expected to meet with their mentoring committee every 6 months until they form their thesis committee.
+These meetings are typically just 30 minutes with 15 minutes spent presenting to your committee and 15 minutes for questions.
+The template for mentoring committee meeting presentations can be found [here]().

+- **Qualifying Exam:**

+### Interdisciplinary Materials Science Program (IMS) {#ims}
+- **Preliminary Exam:**

+- **Qualifying ExamL**

+### Interdisciplinary Graduate Program (IGP) {#igp}
+- **Qualifying Exam:**

+## Advice on Scheduling Committee Meetings

+## CZI Resources

 ## Two Factor Authentification